myferr/al/docs/privacy.md

 * **Al does not collect personal data** beyond what is necessary to function as a Discord bot.
 * When you interact with Al:

-  * Your message content and Al’s replies may be stored locally in a file (e.g. `memory.jsonl`).
+  * Your message content and Al’s replies may be stored in a local **MongoDB database**.
-  * A **hashed version of your Discord user ID** may be stored to allow Al to maintain separate memories for different users without identifying you directly.
+  * A **hashed version of your Discord user ID** may be stored to maintain user-specific memory while reducing identifiability.
-  * Your **display name** may be stored to personalize replies.
+  * Your **display name** may be stored to personalize responses.

-This data is used solely for maintaining conversational context and enhancing the user experience.
+This data is used solely for maintaining long-term memory and context using a Retrieval-Augmented Generation (RAG) system to improve conversations.

 ## 2. Local Storage Only

-* All data is stored **locally** on the device where the bot is hosted.
+* All data is stored **locally** on the device where the bot is hosted, inside a self-hosted MongoDB database.
 * No data is transmitted to any third-party service, server, or analytics provider.
 * If you are running the bot yourself, **you control all stored data.**